Function definitions

 fn kinetic_energy(mass, speed) = 1/2 * mass * speed^2

-Without any type annotations, this function has an overly generic type where mass and speed can have arbitrary dimensions (and the return type is type(mass) * type(speed)^2).
-So for this case, it is probably better to add parameter and return types.
+In the absence of any type annotations, this function has an overly generic type where mass and speed can have arbitrary dimensions (but the return type is constrained accordingly):

 Generic functions

-Sometimes however, it is useful to write generic functions.
+Sometimes it is useful to write generic functions.
 For example, consider max(a, b) — a function that returns the larger of the two arguments.
 We might want to use that function with dimensionful arguments such as max(1 m, 1 yd).
 To define such a generic function, you can introduce type parameters in angle brackets:

-fn max<T>(a: T, b: T) -> T = if a > b then a else b
+if a > b then a else b

 fn cube_root<T>(x: T^3) -> T = x^(1/3)